mozilla-iot/docker-raspberry-pi-cross-compiler/README.md

 The rpxc-stretch branch of this repository has the changes to make the docker image be based on stretch.
-It also adds the dependencies needs by the adapters into the docker image.
+It also adds the dependencies needed by the addon-builder into the docker image.

 This Dockerfile started out from https://hub.docker.com/r/sdthirlwall/raspberry-pi-cross-compiler/
 from: https://github.com/sdt/docker-raspberry-pi-cross-compiler